In a hurry? Choose something from this page and you won't go wrong.

 England's most famous cooking apple, its overflowing juicy acidity transforms into the richest of tangy purees in the kitchen.
 No cook should be without a Bramley tree!
 Make sure you read our advice on pollination though.
 Have a look at Bramley 20 as well - identical in every respect except the tree is a bit smaller.

 Victoria is by far the most popular English plum variety, well known for producing heavy crops of attractive plums.
-It is undoubtedly one of the best cooking plums, lending a golden-orange hue to jams and crumbles and a distinctive sweet-sharp plummy flavour with a hint of almond.
-Victoria is also good for eating fresh when fully ripe.
+Few other varieties can match it in the kitchen, where it lends a golden-orange hue to jams and crumbles and a distinctive sweet-sharp plummy flavour with a hint of almond to jams and preserves.
+When fully ripe it is also great for eating fresh.

 If you want to grow just one Cherry tree